xzel23/utility/README.md

 - added several Font.withXXX()-methods to help quickly deriving fonts that differ only in one attribute
 - LangUtil.enumValues()
 - options can be passed a handler that is executed when arguments.handle() is called
-- many fixes and smaller improvements
+- many fixes and smaller improvements, added many Javadoc comments

 **The following functionality has been removed because it is available in JDK 17**:
 - TextUtil.byteArrayToHexString(): use HexFormat.of().formatHex()